subbareddychilaka/Automated-Financial-Reconciliation-Reporting-System/README.md

 Subbareddy Chilaka
 Aspiring Data Analyst | Excel | SQL | Python | Power BI

-If you want, I can also give you:

-🔹 A more ATS-focused description for resume

-🔹 A shorter GitHub description (2–3 lines)

-🔹 A more technical version (for analytics recruiters)

 Is this conversation helpful so far?